jennbsanford/MTG-Collection-Tracker/README.md

 # How to Run This Program
 This program can be compiled with the standard Java Compiler.
 If you're using an IDE, simply clone the repository into your IDE and designate /src/ as the source directory.
 Your IDE should assist in setting up the SDK environment.
-If you're using the command line, simply compile with:\n javac \*.java \n
+If you're using the command line, simply compile with:
+javac \*.java
 Run with: java Main

 # How to Use This Program